 In September 2016, the FASB issued ASU No. 2016-13, Credit Losses - Measurement of Credit Losses on Financial Instruments ("ASC 326").
 The standard significantly changes how entities will measure credit losses for most financial assets, including accounts and notes receivables.
 The standard will replace today's "incurred loss" approach with an "expected loss" model, under which companies will recognize allowances based on expected rather than incurred losses.
 Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-The standard is effective for interim and annual reporting periods beginning after December 15, 2023.
-The adoption of ASU 2016-13 is not expected to have a material impact on the Company's financial position, results of operations, and cash flows.
+As a smaller reporting company, ASU 2016-13 became effective for the Company beginning January 1, 2023.
+The Company adopted ASU 2016-03 effective January 1, 2023, and there was no material impact on the Company's financial position, results of operations and cash flows.